History

 Also, there's a fear of fire; if the grasses grow tall and dry out, fire could spread very quickly.
 Another fire hazard are the Christmasberry trees that are invading and overtaking native plants.

 Waiohinu was a thriving community before the devastation of Mauna Loa.
 Now many area residents commute to resorts north of Kona to do hotel work because there are few job opportunities in the area.
 A new company, South Point Investment Group, purchased it in 2009.
-The golf course is now leased to an LLC that operates it for the benefit of its members.
-People still enjoy rounds of golf, pickleball, and Discovery Harbour's magnificent view and pleasant ambiance have been preserved.
+The golf course is currently leased to an LLC that operates it for the benefit of its members.
+People still enjoy rounds of golf, pickleball, and Discovery Harbour's magnificent views and pleasant ambiance have been preserved.

 Written by Carole Gariepy.
 March 2012